 The types of data that the model uses include:

 - other local school data shared by the school executive team, for instance, staff surveys or formative assessments

 All schools have access to evidence-based resources designed to lift improvement in priority areas for the system.
 All universal resources made available to schools are of high quality and designed to meet the needs of NSW public schools.
-A new quality assurance process has been established to govern and strengthen the publication of resources published on the Universal Resources Hub.
+A quality assurance process has been established to govern and strengthen the support available for staff on the department's Universal Resources Hub.